John Filip Nordlund: Early years

-The mass murder on the steam boat ferry Prins Carl
+Mass murder on the steam boat ferry Prins Carl

 On the night of 16 and 17 May 1900 Nordlund committed the act that would make him the bogeyman of several years to come, and reserve a place for him in the criminal history of Sweden.

 He boarded the ferry in Arboga and bought a ticket for Stockholm that evening.
 The contents of his luggage were two revolvers, several knives and padlocks, with which he had planned to lock the door to the engine room.
 His plan was to rob and kill as many people as possible on the ship and steal the ship's register.
 To avoid early detection he also planned to torch the ship.
 This plan failed however, partly because scared passengers on the boat managed to attract the attention of another ferry, the "Köping".
 Still he managed to commit one of the worst murder sprees in known Swedish history by killing four and wounding nine (of whom 8 survived) and a partly trashed ship.
 The victims of Nordlund's rampage included the ship's captain (Olof Rönngren), a butcher, an old lady, a farmer and a cattle merchant.
 His plan also failed in the aspect that he did not manage to steal the ship's register, leaving his booty at 845 kronor.
 He managed to escape from the ship because no one thought that one single man could be strong enough to put one of the life boats in the sea and row away.

 The next day he was arrested by three police officers at the train station in Skogstorp near Eskilstuna, where he had bought some new clothes earlier and avoided detection.
 He had planned to take the train to Oxelösund and travel to Copenhagen via Gothenburg.
 When he was arrested he is supposed to have shouted things like; "This was my revenge on humanity" and "Be glad that you arrested me here – if I had gotten on the train several more would have been killed".